/ ARTISTS’ FEES

 ‘Artist’ refers to all those who supply content and services in an art gallery presenting context, including visual artists, performers, dancers, poets, filmmakers, writers, and musicians, among others.
 It does not distinguish between individual and collective / collaborative providers of content and services.
 All are covered under the term ‘artist.’

-Basic Programming Costs & Services
+Basic Programming Costs

 An artist fee is distinct and separate from basic programming costs and services.
 Basic programming costs are the costs associated with the basic require-ments of mounting programmes as defined by the organisation’s mission and are irrespective of specific content.
 These basic requirements also constitute the basic programming services an organisation must provide to artists in mounting programmes.